 Facial cleansers or face washes, on the other hand, are less aggressive forms of cleansing that are recommended to remove the daily buildup of oil and debris and prime the skin for the rest of your skincare routine.
 Exfoliants are also essential parts of a skincare routine, but probably should not be used every day due to their intensity.

 Who Should Use a Face Scrub vs. Face Wash

-Epicuren Discovery uses natural, high-performing ingredients like vitamins and salicylic acid in our facial cleansers and scrubs, with options for skin types from oily and blemish-prone to dry and sensitive.
+Epicuren Discovery uses clean, high-performing ingredients like vitamins and salicylic acid in our facial cleansers and scrubs, with options for skin types from oily and blemish-prone to dry or sensitive skin.

 How to Use Face Scrubs and Washes

 Cleansing is the first step in any high-quality skincare routine.
 Even when exfoliating on top of cleansing, use your facial cleanser first before your face scrub.
-To have the best chance of having clear, healthy-looking skin, use a cleanser both in the morning and at night.
-Use exfoliants as directed; over-use of these potent scrubs can result in stripping the skin of its good oil and resulting in the over-production of oil or irritation.
+For the best chance of having clear, glowing skin, use a cleanser both in the morning and at night.
+Use exfoliants as directed; over-use of these potent scrubs can result in stripping the skin of its good oils and resulting in the over-production of oil or irritation.